Englesea Brook Chapel and Museum: Associated structures

 Across the road and opposite to the chapel is its graveyard.
 In the graveyard is a monument to the movement's founder, Hugh Bourne, who died in 1852.
 The monument was designed by John Walford, and is built in ashlar, with an inscription in lead lettering.
 The monument consists of a square plinth, with stepped buttresses on the corners that are surmounted by small finials in the form of obelisks.
 Standing on the plinth is a larger obelisk, and on the plinth is an inscription recording the life and achievements of Hugh Bourne.
 The monument is also designated as a Grade II listed building.

 Present day

-The museum is under the care of the Methodist Heritage Committee of the Methodist Church of Great Britain and is currently open to visitors on four days a week.
+The museum is under the care of the Methodist Heritage Committee of the Methodist Church of Great Britain and is currently open to visitors Thursdays through to Sundays April to October.
 A charge is made for members of groups, but not for individual visitors.
+Prearranged visits can be undertaken during the closed season.
+Several annual Christmas events are held onsite, and there are online events happening throughout the year.
 In the museum is a tea room and a shop, and there is a changing programme of exhibitions.
 The museum contains a pulpit used by Hugh Bourne and by William Clowes, a fellow founder of the movement, which was originally in a private house in Tunstall.
 There is also a printing press used by Bourne, and the sea chest he took with him when visiting Canada in 1844 together with a list of its contents.